wsaada19/CommunityQuests/README.md

 # Server Quests

 ## Installation
-The jar for this plugin can be downloaded here : .
+The jar for this plugin can be downloaded here [Spigot Link] .
 To use, add this to the plugin folder on your spigot server.
 See the guide below to configure quests to use on your server.

 ## Configuration